MechLizard/Booking-System/README.md

 In the root directory run npm install

 To Test Database:
+1. Start MongoDB compass and connect
-1. From Root directory, run "node MERN/backend_server/server.js" to start local server
+2. From Root directory, run "node MERN/backend_server/server.js" to start local server
-2. From a separate terminal in the root directory run "npm start"
+3. From a separate terminal in the root directory run "npm start"